ai-robotics-estonia/2023_Validating-applicability-of-an-artificial-intelligence-based-optimization-model/README.md

 # Description
 ## Objectives of the Demonstration Project
-The task of the demo project is to develop and test production process optimization strategies that increase the quality of our products and customer satisfaction.
-To do this, we use various KPI indicators in the simulation, which measure the throughput of our production and the possibilities for its improvement.
+The task of the demo project was to develop and test production process optimization strategies that increase the quality of Scandinor products and customer satisfaction.
+To do this, various KPI indicators in the simulation were used, measuring the progress throughput the production and possibilities for its improvement.